 What is a recession?

 A recession is a substantial decline in economic activity in a particular area of the world.
 Most economists declare a recession after two quarters (six months) of decline in the GDP, but it’s usually more complex than that.
 Countries and individual investors often use their own definitions.Finances can be complicated, we make them simple.
 And offer low fees and friendly financial advice along the way.
-Use our state of the art technology to get started investing investing or saving.
+Use our state of the art technology to get started investing.

 In the United States, for example, the National Bureau of Economic Research (NBER) defines an economic recession as: